cosmos/ibc/ibc/1_IBC_ARCHITECTURE.md

 IBC serves as the interface boundary between otherwise mutually incomprehensible machines, and must provide the requisite mutual comprehensibility of the minimal set of data structure encodings & datagram formats in order to allow two machines which both correctly implement the protocol to understand each other.
 For this purpose, the IBC specification defines canonical encodings of data structures which must be serialised and relayed or checked in proofs between two machines talking over IBC, provided in proto3 format in this repository.

+> Note that a subset of proto3 which provides canonical encodings (the same structure always serialises to the same bytes) must be used.
+Maps and unknown fields are thus prohibited.

 ## Dataflow

 IBC can be conceptualised as a layered protocol stack, through which data flows top-to-bottom (when sending IBC packets) and bottom-to-top (when receiving IBC packets).